 When you’re responsible for managing Digital Marketing for 20+ clients, finding the right workflow is the difference between success and insanity.
 When it comes to content marketing, consider tools, apps, plugins, and platforms your bff’s, saving graces, and lifelines.
 There is, however, an overwhelming list of options to choose from, so today I’m going to share with you my faves curated mostly through personal trial and error.
-Now, having a tool kit in your back pocket can be pretty handy, though knowing which tools to use and where within your workflow is key.
+Now, having a tool kit in your back pocket can be pretty handy especially if said tool has been made specifically for your company and needs from business technology designers like SDLC Partners, though if you’re using public tools, knowing which tools to use and where within your workflow is key.
 Use this list below as a helpful reference guide to match the most essential tools to common content marketing assignments.
 In a nutshell, working smarter, not harder.

 Plan, Organize, Repeat

 Because a goal without a plan is just a wish.
 And because, failing to plan, is planning to fail.
 You get the idea so I’ll spare you any more planning quotes. 😉 http://rubken.net/social-media-profiles/?share=email ?
 Google Calendar (For scheduling meetings and team events) can you order Lyrica online ?
 Google Docs (For creating drip marketing, documents, surveys and client questionnaires) ?
 Evernote (For note taking, research storage, and document collaboration) ?
 Trello (Project and content management – keeps track of everything).
 If you are someone who has trouble being organised or are in the process of running a startup business, the use of software such as Trello can play a large part when it comes to project management and improving workflow, especially with the addition of trello time tracking.
 So we’ll have no excuses when it comes to not prioritising and staying organised.